jsany/log-filesize-webpack-plugin/README.md

 ## Todo

-- [ ] Images and other types of assets
+- [ ] Images and other types of assets could be included

 ## Author